-To undertake the Industry Links program, students will select the Industry Links pathway during Subject Selection Online and select General courses as a backup if the Industry Links application is unsuccessful.
+To apply for the Industry Links program, students will select the Industry Links Pathway during Subject Selection Online (SSO) and choose from a selection of General Pathway courses as a backup in case the Industry Links application is unsuccessful.

-Once all applications have been processed, students will attend an interview, during which their vocational preference will be discussed, and applications will be submitted for compulsory training with either a TAFE, RTO or a Traineeship.
+Students who have selected Industry Links and meet the prerequisites for TAFE will attend an interview where their vocational preference will be discussed.
+Applications will then be submitted for compulsory training with a TAFE, RTO, or through a Traineeship/Pre-Apprenticeship.